Aero A.23

-The Aero A.23 was a Czechoslovakian airliner of the 1920s.
+The Aero A.23 was a Czechoslovak airliner of the 1920s.
 Aero Vodochody had produced the first Czech airliner, the A.10, four of which had served with ČSA, the national airline.
-The A.23, another biplane, was bigger, more powerful and could carry more passengers.
+The A.23, another biplane, was bigger, more powerful, and could carry more passengers.

 Design and development

 The Avia A.23 was a single bay biplane with its wings mounted without stagger.
 Both wings were almost rectangular, though the tips were slightly angled; both carried light dihedral.
 The upper wing was a little larger in both span and chord and was in three parts, with a short centre-section held over the fuselage on a low cabane.
 The lower wing was in two parts and mounted on the lower fuselage, braced to the upper wing with a pair of outward-leaning, parallel interplane struts made of profiled steel tubes.
 Only the upper wings carried ailerons.
 The wings were two-spar wooden structures and were fabric covered.